scheinerman/RiemannComplexNumbers.jl/README.md

 opposed to `3 + 2im`.
 The compact forms for `ComplexInf` and `ComplexNaN` are `C_Inf` and `C_NaN`.

-### Need to fix things up
+## Problems with complex division

+### Inaccuracies

 Our current reimplementation of complex floating point arithmetic, even for finite values, is not the same as the functions distributed with Julia and need to be updated.
 In particular, Julia's division handles floating point values more accurately.
 Observe:

 ```julia
 julia> z = (1/5)*im